 As has been explained earlier on, trading is direct.
-Removal of obstacles to peer to peer transactions speeds up their completion.
+Therefore, the removal of obstacles to peer-to-peer transactions speeds up their completion.

-Through atomic swaps, alternative coins are directly exchangeable, eliminating the need to resort to intermediary currencies.
-The coin holder, therefore, has greater choice and autonomy in their ownership and trade.
+Alternative coins are exchangeable through atomic swaps, eliminating the need to resort to intermediary currencies.
+The coin holder, therefore, has more excellent choices and autonomy in their ownership and trade.

 Increased privacy of the players

-The elimination of go-between makes transactions highly confidential.
+The elimination of go-betweens makes transactions highly confidential.
 Only the parties engaged know the details of the transaction.

 Convenience in trade